jisc-services/Public-Documentation/PublicationsRouter/api/v3/Retrieve.md

 **All URL paths provided in this document extend from this base url.**

-A repository or CRIS, consuming notifications from Publications Router, has access to 2 endpoints:
+A repository or CRIS, consuming notifications from Publications Router, has access to 3 endpoints:

 1. **[notification list feed](#notification-list-feed-endpoint)** - which lists all notifications routed to a repository in date order, with pagination.
-2. **[notification](#individual-notification-endpoint)** - retrieves an individual notification and any binary/packaged content associated with it.
+2. **[notification](#individual-notification-endpoint)** - retrieves an individual notification.
+2. **[notification content](#packaged-content-endpoint)** - retrieves packaged zip content associated with an individual notification.

+**A valid API-Key is required to access all endpoints**

 Notifications are represented in Router's native JSON format as an [Outgoing Notification](./OutgoingNotification.md#outgoing-notification) (or a [Provider's Outgoing Notification](./ProviderOutgoingNotification.md#provider-outgoing-notification) if you are the publisher who created it).